L3cr0f/DccwBypassUAC/ReadMe.md

 <h1>DccwBypassUAC</h1>
 <p align="justify">This exploit abuses the functionality of "dccw.exe" by means of a derivative Leo's Davidson "Bypass UAC" method so as to obtain an administrator shell without prompting for consent.
 It supports "x86" and "x64" architectures.
-Moreover, it has been successfully tested on Windows 10 14393, Windows 10 15031 and Windows 10 15062.
+Moreover, it has been successfully tested on Windows 8.1 9600, Windows 10 14393, Windows 10 15031 and Windows 10 15062.

 If you want to see how execute the script, take a look to the <a href="https://github.com/L3cr0f/DccwBypassUAC#3-usage">usage</a>.</p>